Deadknight/TurtleHub/README.md

 # TurtleHub
-[TortoiseGit](https://tortoisegit.org/) issue tracker plugin for projects hosted on GitHub.
+[TortoiseGit](https://tortoisegit.org/) issue tracker plugin for projects hosted on GitHub or GitLab.
 Release versions can be downloaded on the [Release](../../releases) page.

 ![TH-issue-overview](/docs/img/TH-issue-overview.png  "Example of TurtleHub's issue picker.")

-**Note:** This project is not affiliated with or endorsed by GitHub, Inc.
+**Note:** This project is not affiliated with or endorsed by GitHub, Inc. neither GitLab, Inc.

 ## Setup
 1. Obviously, [TortoiseGit](https://tortoisegit.org/) (and therefore [Git](https://git-scm.com)) must be installed.